 Sport Structures are working to support the Sport & Physical Activity sector during these unprecedented times.
-They are providing a weekly debate forum, a bespoke service to geographical areas and a series of guidance documents and links via their Club Matters contract.
+They are providing a weekly debate forum, a bespoke service to geographical areas and a series of guidance documents, Return to Play podcasts, an online classroom and links via their Club Matters contract.

 For more information please refer to the pages on their website.

 NCVO have lots of really useful information for those working in the voluntary sector and some guidance on volunteering during this time.

 The 'Return to Play' document that MIND have created, provides mental health guidance to support the return of the sport and physical activity sector.
 It's split into three sections: